Dino-Panel/docs/docs/diskcraft/getting-started/README.md

 :::note

-This is v1 of DinO, v2 is not publicly released yet.
+This is v1 of Dino, v2 is not publicly released yet.
 It may be licensed, join our discord to watch for updates.

 :::